-While unfortunately we were not unable to secure a Planning Consent for the scheme due to Planning Law Issues around Estate Re-generation, HLM’s masterplan for the estate would undoubtedly have delivered a great outcome and transformational improved living standards for the residents.
-HLM were able to achieve full design sign-off with RBKC and its Architectural Appraisal Panel and a strong letter of support for the design from the GIA.
+Whilst unfortunately we were not unable to secure a Planning Consent for the scheme due to Planning Law Issues around Estate Re-generation, HLM’s masterplan for the Estate would undoubtedly have delivered a great, transformational outcome improving living standards for the residents.
+HLM were able to achieve full design sign-off with RBKC and its Architectural Appraisal Panel as well as receiving a strong letter of support for the design from the GLA.

 Bob Beaumont, Director of Regeneration, Clarion Housing Group